We finally got to The Cape Cod House at 1:30 in the morning. Exhausted, excited and delirious we walked through the large front yard to the door.

 I saw an opening in his response,”Do you think I’m crazy?”

 I put my legs in his lap.
 He would not remove his hands from behind his head the entire time I had my legs on him.
 Eventually he stood up to leave and I grabbed onto his hand and tried to pull him back.
 I saw the fear in his eyes.
 He loosened his grip and ran away and up the stairs.

 On Sunday morning after we were up drinking all night long I was so hungover.

 “Okay guys, what time do you want to rent bikes?
 We should leave before 11 a.m.
 C’mon the daylight is burning away!”

 I gave him a death stare.

-I picked on him a lot.
 I tried to see if he had any interest in me whatsoever.
 When I did my hair and makeup and put on a dress I saw his face when he looked at me.
-He looked like someone who was attracted to me.
+He looked like someone who found me attractive.
 In the car he asked me how I felt about one of the songs on his radio.
-I felt like there was something there, he just didn’t want to do anything about it.

 After the trip ended, I started texting him.
 We’ve become friends since the trip.
 We text all of the time, Snapchat throughout the day, and he told me he liked talking to me because we have real conversation.
 I even got him to talk on the phone with me once.

 Then there was the time on my birthday I held his hand.
 He was highly uncomfortable and stiff.
 I asked him how he felt about it.
 He had no answer.
 We talked it out and then I had to convince him that it wouldn’t be considered leading me on if he held hands with me.

 I was happy living in la-la land when his grip on my hand tightened and he even kissed the top of my hand and said, “I can be romantic for one night.”